jujoco/twitch-multitask-task-list-overlay/README.md

 ## What and Why?

-A simple chat bot that allows users to interact with your stream.
+A TaskList Widget for Twitch TV which allows users to interact with the broadcaster's stream.
 Viewers can create, edit, mark as done, and delete tasks from the list.
-This bot is designed to help streamers and their viewers to keep track of tasks, goals, or objectives during a stream.
-The bot is designed to be simple, easy to use, and fast to setup.
-The bot is designed to be used in OBS or other streaming software as a Browser Source.
+This TaskList widget is designed to help streamers and their viewers to keep track of tasks, goals, or objectives during a stream.
+It is easy to use, and fast to setup.
+The TaskList widget is designed to be used in OBS or other streaming software as a Browser Source.

 ## **APP Features ✨**